 - a bachelor’s degree from the University of Sydney or equivalent qualification and either relevant postgraduate studies or two years’ full-time professional experience in a field relevant to the course content.

 Applicants with experience or qualifications that they believe are equivalent to those listed above should make an enquiry to discuss their eligibility.

 The four core units of study listed below comprise the graduate certificate; completing two units of study from the electives' list as well as the core units constitutes a graduate diploma.

 The master's Research Stream comprises the four core units of study as well as a dissertation; Learning Technology Research Frontiers (EDPC5025); and either Evaluating Learning Tech.
 Innovation (EDPC5012) or Developing a Research Project (EDPK5003).
-Candidates may choose to complete their dissertations in either one semester, by enrolling in Dissertation (EDPZ6720), or two, by enrolling in Dissertation Part 1 (EDPZ6724) followed by Dissertation Part 2 (EDPZ6725).
+Candidates may choose to complete their dissertation in either one semester, by enrolling in Dissertation (EDPZ6720), or two, by enrolling in Dissertation Part 1 (EDPZ6724) followed by Dissertation Part 2 (EDPZ6725).

-Classes in both streams are scheduled after standard working hours (normally from 5–7pm) to accommodate students in full-time employment.
+Classes in both streams are scheduled after standard working hours (normally 5–7pm) to accommodate students in full-time employment.
 The four core units of study are delivered in flexible mode consisting of a mix of face-to-face meetings and online sessions of group activity.